-The hourmeter, which is located on the right front of the body, displays operating time accumulated while the PTO (blade drive) clutch is engaged.
+The hourmeter, which is located on the right front of the body, displays operating time accumulated while the PTO (blade drive) is engaged.

-The hourmeter provides maintenance reminders after certain hours of operation.
+Some tractors are equipped with hourmeters that provide maintenance reminders after certain hours of operation.
 The hourmeter screen will start flashing the reminder one hour prior to the recommended interval and will continue until one hour after the recommended interval (two hours).
-The hourmeter does not have a manual reset function.